PHPOffice/PhpSpreadsheet/README.md

 # PHPExcel - OpenXML - Read, Write and Create spreadsheet documents in PHP - Spreadsheet engine
 PHPExcel is a library written in pure PHP and providing a set of classes that allow you to write to and read from different spreadsheet file formats, like Excel (BIFF) .xls, Excel 2007 (OfficeOpenXML) .xlsx, CSV, Libre/OpenOffice Calc .ods, Gnumeric, PDF, HTML, ...
 This project is built around Microsoft's OpenXML standard and PHP.

+---

+**WARNING: **This branch breaks backward compatibility with the 1.8 branch, and is subject to major change until the first official 1.9.0 release

+---

 Master: [![Build Status](https://travis-ci.org/PHPOffice/PHPExcel.png?branch=master)](http://travis-ci.org/PHPOffice/PHPExcel)

 Develop: [![Build Status](https://travis-ci.org/PHPOffice/PHPExcel.png?branch=develop)](http://travis-ci.org/PHPOffice/PHPExcel)